Clarence Park

 Clarence Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Clarence Park, as per the latest Census evaluation, 65.8% of dwellings were houses, with the remaining 34.2% comprising semi-detached homes, apartments, and other types.
-This differs from Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
-Home ownership in Clarence Park stood at 36.2%, with mortgaged properties at 32.4% and rented ones at 31.5%.
-The median monthly mortgage repayment was $1,900, exceeding the Adelaide metro average of $1,562.
-The median weekly rent was recorded at $310, lower than the Adelaide metro figure of $375 but higher than the national average of $348.
+Clarence Park's dwelling structure, as per the latest Census, consisted of 65.8% houses and 34.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Clarence Park was at 36.2%, with mortgaged dwellings at 32.4% and rented ones at 31.5%.
+The median monthly mortgage repayment in the area was $1,900, higher than Adelaide metro's average of $1,562.
+The median weekly rent figure was recorded at $310, lower than Adelaide metro's $320.
 Nationally, Clarence Park's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing